 The mission of the Woodwinds Studies masters program is to nurture excellence by providing advanced performance training combined with the finest related academic and music courses.

 As a masters student you will develop the necessary knowledge and skills to achieve a high level of musical excellence that will enable you to pursue your career goals as a professional musician and/or through entrepreneurship.

 What you'll learn

-- How to analyze the performance practices, both historical and contemporary, for repertoire from the 18th, 19th, 20th, and 21st centuries, informing the performance of that repertoire
+You will learn to identify repertoire from the 18th, 19th, 20th, and 21st centuries, and analyze the performance practices, both historical and contemporary, informing the performance of that repertoire.

-- Entrepreneurial skills essential to the real and varied world of the music profession, including concert programming, grant writing, promotional/audience development, website design, and press releases.
+You will demonstrate and apply entrepreneurial skills essential to the real and varied world of the music profession which will include concert programming, grant writing, promotional/audience development, website design and press releases.

 See the curriculum and requirements for this degree.

 The degree consists of 36 credits that can be completed in three or four semesters.